confirmedcode/CloudFormation/README.md

 ## 4-Base-Support.yml

 Run in `Base` region.
 Similar to the Admin server, the Support server is only accessible via a whitelisted IP.
 It's for the Support team to troubleshoot and resolve customer issues.
 All requests for customer data send a notification to the customer to let them know exactly what's being accessed, when, and why it's being accessed.

+## 4-Base-Partner.yml

+Run in `Base` region.
+Similar to the Admin/Support servers, the Support server is only accessible via a whitelisted IP.
+It's for the Partners to view anonymous, aggregated analytics data for how their referral campaigns are doing.
+There is no access to personal user data of any kind.

 ## 4-Base-Webhook.yml
 Run in `Base` region.
 Webhook for Stripe that mostly sends emails to users when something needs to be corrected, like when their payment method is about to expire.